Animal Crossing: Pocket Camp

-was a 2017 free-to-play social simulation mobile game developed and published by Nintendo for iOS and Android devices.
+is a 2017 social simulation game developed and published by Nintendo for iOS and Android devices.
 An installment in the Animal Crossing series, it was released in Australia in October 2017 and worldwide the following month.
 The game allows players to interact with a small campsite with various campers, performing small tasks, engaging in commerce, and decorating living spaces.

-The game reached its end of service at 15:00 UTC on November 28, 2024, and was replaced with a paid offline version with no micro-transactions called Animal Crossing: Pocket Camp Complete, released on December 2, 2024, at 12:00 a.m UTC.
+The game reached its end of service on November 28, 2024, and was replaced with a paid offline version with no micro-transactions called Animal Crossing: Pocket Camp Complete on December 2, 2024.

 Gameplay

 Animal Crossing is a series of social simulation video games in which players customize their avatars' living spaces and communities by trading materials and favors for decorative items.
 In Pocket Camp, the player decorates a campsite in lieu of a town, and gathers materials such as wood and cotton from the surrounding area to trade for furniture orders.
 The player character befriends neighboring animal characters, who can visit the player's campsite, as can other human players both invited and at random.
 The player's avatar can travel to multiple locations, such as Sunburst Island or Saltwater Shores, and a marketplace that sells furniture and avatar clothing.
 The player's customization options extend to their avatar's gender, facial traits, and recreational vehicle abode.

 Neighbors in nearby "recreation sites" reward the player with crafting materials for completing requests.
 A local craftsman, the alpaca Cyrus, turns these resources into furniture, pools, and new locations.
 The player can attract specific neighbors by placing their favorite furniture at the campsite.
 Each visit increases that relationship's experience level, in a new game mechanic for the series.
 Akin to previous games, the player can fish and pay off a debt on their home.

 In lieu of the villager interaction seen in previous titles, Pocket Camp takes a complex look at the villager relationship system.
 Each villager has a specific relationship level that is increased by performing tasks and chatting with them each day.
 The player is then rewarded with furniture and clothing representative of the villager's aesthetic.